LemmySmackett/LemmySmackettCom/content/stories/general/goblin_human_roleplay.md

 "Why are you rolling?"
 The gnome DM griped.
 "We haven't started."

-"Just warmin' up the girls," The goblin beamed, taking his dice back in hand.
+"Just warmin' up the girls."
+The goblin beamed, taking his dice back in hand.
 "Okay, so I'm a human paladin.
 And what he's going to be?"
 He nodded to the man across the table.

 "A goblin rogue," the human replied.